Go Back Up

 Employers can advocate for change to create a more effective work-life balance, improving employee productivity and morale.

-Set realistic expectations of your employees
+Set realistic expectations for your employees

 Offer paid time off

-Offer remote work or flexible scheduling
+Offer remote work or a flexible work schedule

 Lead by example

-Leading by example is a commonly overlooked way for employers to support their employees in establishing a work-life balance.
+Leading by example is a commonly overlooked way for employers to support employees in establishing a work-life balance.
 If you tend to work long hours, send emails late at night, and always be available, your employees will pick up on this.
 They may feel obligated to do the same.

 Provide personalized employee benefits

 Offering personalized benefits is another way to support your employees’ work-life balance.
 With personalized benefits, you empower your workers to use their benefits however they want.
-Instead of relying on traditional benefits that offer one-size-fits-all benefits to your team, personalized benefits allow you to provide an individualized experience.
+Instead of relying on traditional benefits that offer one-size-fits-all benefits to your team, customized benefits allow you to provide an individualized experience.

 Personalized health benefits